alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ARSelectableView](https://github.com/MakwanaRohit/ARSelectableView) - Provide selection type radio, checkbox and tag.
 * [automatic-height-tagcells](https://github.com/weijentu/automatic-height-tagcells) - This is a sample project to implement features with dynamic height of UITableViewCell based on autolayout, tags aligned automatically and clickable tags.
+* [DBSphereTagCloudSwift](https://github.com/apparition47/DBSphereTagCloudSwift) - A 3D spherical tag cloud view for iOS using UIKit and Accelerate.
 * [DPColorfulTags](https://github.com/HongliYu/DPColorfulTags-Swift) - tags with different colors.
 * [GravityTagCloudView](https://github.com/billypchan/GravityTagCloudView) - A tag cloud view with gravity.
 * [Hashtags](https://github.com/scaraux/Hashtags) - A Swift library to display and manipulate Hashtags as a list.